-- the firm will not be able to pass on the benefits of leverage to shareholders,
+- The firm will not be able to pass on the benefits of leverage to shareholders,

-- significant blockage of funds in capital expenses will prevent cash flow for operational purposes,
+- Significant blockage of funds in capital expenses will prevent cash flow for operational purposes,

-- no drawing capability for promoters/owners,
+- No drawing capability for promoters/owners,

-- inability to accumulate sufficient funds in times of emergency to name a few.
+- Inability to accumulate sufficient funds in times of emergency, to name a few.

 In such cases, only an external inflow of funds can help relieve the situation.
 Loans or credit are thus the lifeblood of any business.
 A business may be very successful.
-However, in order to sustain and grow, it must make the best use of borrowed funds.
+However, to sustain and grow, it must make the best use of borrowed funds.